1970Mr/laravel-redirector/README.md

 ### Controller and Views

-Alternatively, you can set up a more customizable CRUD interface for redirects using controllers, requests, routes, and views.
+You can also set up a more customizable CRUD interface for redirects using controllers, requests, routes, and views.
 The package provides a command to scaffold these components:

 ```bash
 php artisan redirector:install